 Simple cells display prominent temporal nonlinearities.
 Figure 15A provides a good example of this.
 As the stimulus contrast increases, the responses occur earlier in time.
-This is called phase advance (Albrecht, 1995; Carandini and Heeger, 1994; Dean and Tolhurst, 1986).
+This is called phase advance (Carandini et al., 1997b; Albrecht, 1995; Carandini and Heeger, 1994; Dean and Tolhurst, 1986).
 It is a nonlinearity because for a linear cell scaling the input would just scale the output, not change its timing.
 Phase advance is not entirely cortical in origin, but has a strong cortical component.
-Phase advance in cat LGN (measured at 2-5 Hz) is on average less than 20 ms (Carandini et al., 1993), whereas phase advance in cat V1 (measured at 2 Hz) is on average around 47 ms (Dean and Tolhurst, 1986).
-In the monkey LGN, phase advance is present in M cells, but it is completely absent in P cells (Sherman et al., 1984).
+Phase advance in cat LGN (measured with 2-5 Hz stimuli) is on average less than 20 ms (Carandini et al., 1993), whereas phase advance in cat V1 (measured with 2 Hz stimuli) is on average around 47 ms (Dean and Tolhurst, 1986).
+In the monkey LGN, phase advance is present in M cells, but completely absent in P cells (Sherman et al., 1984).